- Email: vinzant (at) umich.edu

 Slides from Talks

-This Winter, I'm teaching Math 216: Introduction to Differential Equations.
-In the past, I have taught Math 216, Math 217 and Math 115 at Michigan, as well as Math 1B at Berkeley.
+This semester (Fall 2013) I am not teaching any courses.
+In the past, I have taught Math Math 216 (Differential Equations), Math 217 (Linear Algebra) and Math 115 (Calc.
+I) at Michigan, as well as Math 1B (Calc.
+II) at Berkeley.

-I'm a former staff member (2006, 2007) of the Hampshire College Summer Studies in
+I'm also a former staff member (2006, 2007) of the Hampshire College Summer Studies in

 Mathematics, a summer program for mathematically inclined high school students.